eBay/tsv-utils/csv2tsv/README.md

 Many csv-to-tsv conversion tools don't remove escapes.
 Instead they generate CSV-style escapes, producing data in CSV format except using TAB as the record delimiter rather than comma.
 Such data is not correctly interpreted by traditional Unix tools.

 `csv2tsv` avoids escapes by replacing TAB and newline characters in the data with a single space.
 These characters are rare in data mining scenarios, and space is usually a good substitute in cases where they do occur.
-The replacement string is customizable to enable alternate handling when needed.
+The replacement strings are customizable to enable alternate handling when needed.

 Another useful benefit of the `csv2tsv` converter is that it normalizes newlines.
 Many programs generate Windows newlines when exporting in CSV format, even on Unix systems.